phillipt854/foyer_polymer/README.md

 ### forcefield_clp: A foyer forcefield for mbuild_clp model
- * This forcefield is for the mbuild topology created by mbuild_clp (github.com/phillpt854/mbuild_clp), a coarse-grained CLP model created within MoSDeF framework.
+ * This forcefield is for the mbuild topology created by mBuild_polymer (github.com/phillpt854/mBuild_polymer), coarse-grained Poly(4-vinylphenol) [pvph] and Poly(2-vinylpyridine [pvpy] model created within MoSDeF framework.

- * Source: J.E.
-Condon and A. Jayaraman, J. Phys.
-Chem B (2018) 122, 1929–1939
+ * Source: Kapoor, U.; Kulshreshtha, A.; Jayaraman, A. Polymers 2020, 12 (11), 2764.

 #### Additional Notes: